iccmr-plymouth/Quantum-BCI/README.md

 ## Aroused / Relaxed (AR)
 Here, I do not focus on opening or closing my eyes.
 I am directly altering my mental state by becoming more active or relaxing.
 As you can see in data_alpha.csv, our threshold-based outputs are not great.
 Perhaps, machine learning might improve the performance of the system.

+# Data preprocessing
+Before performing analysis on EEG, please apply a notch filter of 50 Hz and a bandpass filter (perhaps, from 2 to 30Hz).
+The filtering has been done in the [alpha_offline_expt.py](https://github.com/satvik-venkatesh/Quantum-BCI/blob/main/alpha_offline_expt.py) file.
+Please read through line 156 to 183 that contain the code for filtering.
+I have used a Python package called [biosppy.signals.eeg](https://github.com/PIA-Group/BioSPPy/blob/212c3dcbdb1ec43b70ba7199deb5eb22bcb78fd0/biosppy/signals/eeg.py).
+[Here](https://biosppy.readthedocs.io/en/stable/biosppy.signals.html#biosppy-signals-eeg) is the documentation for the Python package.
+It was useful to extract alpha and beta frequency bands, which can be used as feastures for your machine learning algorithm.